surajiyer26/Pygame-Guitar/README.md

 <br>(1) Make sure Python is installed in your device
 <br>(2) Make sure Pygame is installed in your device (you can simply do a 'pip install pygame')
 <br>(3) Make sure all the files provided here are in the same directory
+<br>(4) Open your terminal, cd to the directory with the files, and run myguitar.py

 <br>https://github.com/surajiyer26/Pygame-Guitar/assets/114157491/351f1e39-b446-427e-8bb0-4182f3088e99
 <br>